klikaba/cms9/README.md

 * Install ImageMagick for Dragonfly's image processing
   * If you will use Dragonfly data stores (which are not included in core of Dragonfly) you need to include them in Gemfile: [Amazon S3](https://github.com/markevans/dragonfly-s3_data_store), [Couch](https://github.com/markevans/dragonfly-couch_data_store) or [Mongo](https://github.com/markevans/dragonfly-mongo_data_store)
-  * In case you need data store which is not listed, you can also build a custom data store [Building a custom data store](http://markevans.github.io/dragonfly/data-stores/#building-a-custom-data-store)
+  * In case you need data store which is not listed, you can also build a custom data store - [Building a custom data store](http://markevans.github.io/dragonfly/data-stores/#building-a-custom-data-store)
 * Make sure that Gemfile has either kaminari or will_paginate

-### Dragonfly Datastores
+### Dragonfly data stores

 By default Dragonfly is using datastore:file.
 If you plan to use any other data store, after including gem and install you need to override Dragonflys configuration.